KairatJC/KairatJC/README.md

-## Hello there 👋
-# My name is Kairat.
+Hello, my name is Kairat.

-I do some automation.
-Test automation.
+I do some test automation.